tmckayus/triton-cloud-scripts/azure/README.md

 # AZURE
-A collection of scripts and resources to spin-up Azure cuOpt instances
+A collection of scripts and resources to spin-up Azure Triton instances

 ## Resource groups

-All of the Azure infrastructure for the cuOpt server is created in a resource group with the prefix "cuopt".
+All of the Azure infrastructure for the Triton server is created in a resource group with the prefix "triton".
 This resource group is displayed in the output from the Terraform script.

 The Azure script creates a new VPC in the resoure group.